cs2113-s23/cs2113-s23.github.io/j-units/J1-Inheritance.md

 ```

-When we try and use `this.x` we would find we get a compiler error because we're access a private field outside the class.
-While, yes, `LabPoint` is a `Point`, access to private fields *are not* inherited!
+When we try and use `this.x` we would find we get a compiler error because we're access a `private` field outside the class.
+While, yes, `LabPoint` is a `Point`, **direct access** to `private` fields *are not* inherited!
+The fields are, however, inhereted (i.e. they can store values), but they're just inaccessible.

 We could have declared the fields of `Point` as `protected` instead of `private`, which gives all the protections of `private` outside the class, but allows sub-classes access to the fields/methods (discussed more later).
-But, **we cannot edit** point, so how do we solve this problem?
+But, **we cannot edit** `Point`, so how do we solve this problem?
 We need to set the fields in the super-class, or put another way, we need to call the constructor of the super class.

 Java provides a `super` which allows us to refer to the super-class and, in this context, allows us to explicitly call the constructor for  `Point`, initializing the `Point` part of the new object.
 After, we can initialize the `LabPoint` part.